aflyax/aflyax.github.io/about.md

 In this blog, I will attempt to (sparsely) report on my learning process by blogging about some interesting ideas I encounter.

 [resume](/resume.pdf)

+(The image of two neurons was taken from the website of [Michael Hausser Lab](http://www.dendrites.org/).)